bswck/slothy/docs/guidelines.md

         return anything
 ```

-or, yet better, don't do such a thing at all.
+or, even better than that, don't do such a thing at all.

 !!! note
-    The following is an opinion.

-Property getters should ideally not have any side effects.
+    **Opinion:** Property getters should ideally not have any side effects.
     A kind reminder: [`inspect.getmembers_static`][] was only added in 3.11!